jakewarren/trustar-golang/README.md

 This project is currently in alpha status.
 Breaking changes are possible and the project has not been thoroughly tested.

+## Acknowledgements

+The overall design of this client is based upon [logpacker/PayPal-Go-SDK](https://github.com/logpacker/PayPal-Go-SDK)

 ## License

 MIT © 2019 Jake Warren